todbot/blink1/app-url-api.md

 ## Architecture ##############################################################

 ### Overview ###
-The application maintains a list of data inputs from which it reads.
+The application maintains a list of inputs from which it reads.
-These inputs emit consume data and output color pattern names.
+An input emits a color pattern name when its input condition is met.
-Color patterns are a list of color commands for blink(1).
+A color pattern is a list of color commands for blink(1).
-The application maintains a these color patterns.
+The application maintains a list of color patterns.
 The application runs one or more color patterns when triggered by inputs.
 There is a user-defined mapping of input source to color pattern.

 ### Inputs ###